Describing Quasi-Graphic Matroids: Context and motivation

 These are fundamental and important classes of matroids.
 Frame matroids were introduced by Zaslavsky as a significant generalisation of Dowling geometries (the cycle matroid of a complete graph is a Dowling geometry over the trivial group).
 Moreover, classes of representable frame matroids play an important role in the matroid minors project of Geelen, Gerards, and Whittle \cite[Theorem 3.1]{GeelenGerardsWhittle:HighlyConnected}, analogous to that of graphs embedded on surfaces in graph structure theory.

-Geelen, Gerards, and Whittle recently introduced the class of quasi-graphic matroids as a common generalisation of each of these classes \cite{JGT:JGT22177}.
+Geelen, Gerards, and Whittle recently introduced the class of {quasi-graphic} matroids as a common generalisation of each of these classes \cite{JGT:JGT22177}.
+A matroid $M$ is \emph{quasi-graphic} if it has a \emph{framework}: that is, a graph $G$ with (i) $E(G) = E(M)$, such that (ii) the rank of the edge set of each component of $G$ is at most the size of its vertex set, (iii) for each vertex $v \in V(G)$ the closure in $M$ of $E(G-v)$ does not contains an edge with endpoints $v, w$ with $w \neq v$, and (iv) no circuit of $M$ induces a subgraph in $G$ of more than two components.
 For each quasi-graphic matroid $M$ there is a biased graph $\GB$, where $G$ is a framework for $M$ and $\Bb$ is the set of cycles of $G$ that are circuits of $M$.
-However, there is not enough information provided by biased graph to determine a quasi-graphic matroid.
+However, there is not enough information provided by a biased graph to determine a quasi-graphic matroid.
 We define two notions that provide the missing information: \emph{bracelet functions} and \emph{proper triparitions}.
 A \emph{bracelet} is a vertex disjoint pair of unbalanced cycles in a biased graph.
 A \emph{bracelet function} $\chi$ is a function that maps each bracelet of a biased graph to $\{\mathsf{dependent}, \mathsf{independent}\}$.
 If $\chi$ obeys a certain condition then we say $\chi$ is \emph{proper} and we may define a matroid $M(G,\Bb,\chi)$ on $E(G)$, in which the independence of each bracelet is given by $\chi$.
 Given a graph $G$, a \emph{proper tripartition} of the cycles of $G$ is a partition $(\Bb,\Ll,\Ff)$ of its collection of cycles such that $\Bb$ obeys the theta property and every cycle in $\Ll$ meets every cycle in $\Ff$.
+Thus in a proper tripartition every bracelet either has both its cycles in $\Ll$ or both its cycles in $\Ff$.
 Given a graph $G$ together with a proper tripartition $(\Bb,\Ll,\Ff)$ of its cycles, we may define a matroid $M(G,\Bb,\Ll,\Ff)$ on $E(G)$, in which a bracelet is independent precisely when both of its cycles are in $\Ff$.
 We can now state our main result.

+\comout{OLD: \begin{theorem} Let $M$ be a matroid and let $(G, \Bb)$ be a biased graph with $E(G)=E(M)$.
+The following are equivalent. \begin{enumerate} \item There is a proper bracelet function $\chi$ for $G$ such that $M=M(G,\Bb,\chi)$. \item There is a proper tripartition $(\Bb,\Ll,\Ff)$ of the cycles of $G$ such that $M=M(G,\Bb,\Ll,\Ff)$. \item $M$ is quasi-graphic with framework $G$ and $\Bb$ is the set of cycles of $G$ that are circuits of $M$. \end{enumerate} \end{theorem} }